Believer's baptism: Ante-Nicene Christianity

 Infant baptism in this time was affirmed by Hippolytus of Rome and Cyprian, who announced the decision of the African synod to require the baptism of infants.
 The practice is also clearly practiced in the churches of Egypt very early, as seen from the writings of Origen, who claimed it as apostolic tradition.
 However, according to Schreiner, Origen's need to make an apology for infant baptism implies it was not a universal belief.
 Tertullian (c.
 198–203), in his treatise on baptism, advises the postponement of baptism in the case of little children, arguing that it is better to wait until one is ready to live what he professes in baptism rather than to repudiate the profession by wickedness.
 He however also advises to postpone the baptism of the unmarried, and mentions that the baptism of infants existed during his time, having sponsors speaking on their behalf.

-Philip Schaff among many others have argued that Justin Martyr affirmed infant baptism, Justin stating that some in his day have been disciples of Jesus since childhood, while Dan Taylor instead claimed that Justin Martyr is "clear and full evidence" that infant baptism wasn't practiced during his time.
+Philip Schaff among many others have argued that Justin Martyr affirmed infant baptism, Justin stating that some in his day have been disciples of Jesus since childhood, while Dan Taylor instead claimed that Justin Martyr is "clear and full evidence" that infant baptism was not practiced during his time.
 He highlighted Justin's statements that one was "persuaded that the things spoken and taught by us are true", before baptism.
-Dan Taylor argued against the interpretation of the quote used to justify infant baptism, stating that by "discipleship", Justin wasn't referring to baptism but to teaching.
+Dan Taylor argued against the interpretation of the quote used to justify infant baptism, stating that by "discipleship", Justin was not referring to baptism but to teaching.

 Thomas Schreiner argued that the Apology of Aristedes indirectly excludes infant baptism, stating that the children of believers were considered part of the Christian community only after conversion.

 Clement of Alexandria made no clear statements on infant baptism.
 Proponents of believer's baptism have argued that because Clement of Alexandria connects repentance and baptism, he supported the practice.
 On the other hand Philip Schaff wrote that some statements that he makes can unclearly imply infant baptism.

 Eusebius mentioned that an earlier presbyter who took a child and "committed to him, reared, kept, cherished, and finally baptized him".

 In inscriptions from the end from the second century and later in which the date of baptism and death are mentioned, there is a close correlation between the time of baptism and their time of death.
 For example, Antonia Cyriaceti died and received baptism on the same day, Felite received baptism March 26 and died April 29.
 Multiple other inscriptions mention people of varying ages, who died as "neophytes" which implies someone whose baptism was a recent event, such as a Greek inscription that mentioned Achillia, who died in their 5th year as a neophyte.

 The policy of the Montanists discouraged baptism of infants.
 Additionally, some have argued that the schismatic Novatians did not generally baptize infants, though the stance of the Novatians is disputed and by this point infant baptism had become clear among many orthodox writers.